 Dhuandhar Falls The Narmada, advancing through the Marble Rock,s limits and afterward dives in a cascade known as Dhuandhar or the smoke casade.
 So amazing is the dive that its thunder is gotten notification from a far separation.
 The falls and the breaking of the volume of water at the peak present an amazing exhibition of Nature's capacity released.

 Chausat Yogini Temple Situated on a hillock and drawn nearer by a long trip of steps, the Chusat Yogini Temple directions a uniquely lovely perspective on the Narmada coursing through the rugged Marble Rocks.
-Committed to goddess Durga, this tenth century sanctuary has impeccably cut stone figures of gods having a place with the kalchuri period.
-As per a neighborhood legend, this antiquated sanctuary is associated with the Gond Queen Durgavati's royal residence through an underground entry.
+Committed to goddess Durga, this tenth century Temple has impeccably cut stone figures of gods having a place with the kalchuri period.
+As per a neighborhood legend, this antiquated Temple is associated with the Gond Queen Durgavati's royal residence through an underground entry.

 Soapstone Artifacts The soapstone uncovered by the Narmada gives occupation to groups of carvers of divine beings and goddesses, lingas, crosses, madonnas, ashtrays and knickknack boxes.